Juuddi/multicall/README.md

 ### `MultiCall.getBalances`

 The `MultiCall` class has a `getBalances` function which can query the balance of a single account for many tokens.
+If the null address (0x0000000000000000000000000000000000000000) is provided as an input token, the balance returned will be the quai balance of account

 ```ts
 getBalances(tokens: string[], account: string);